-These brown sugar-balsamic pork chops are quick brined, grilled hot and fast, then basted with a rich, flavorful glaze.
-This is the perfect quick and easy pork chop recipe for weeknight meals!
-All you need is a little time and four pork rib chops.
+These brown sugar-balsamic pork chops spend some time in a brine, grilled hot and fast, then basted with a rich, flavorful glaze.
+This is the perfect pork chop recipe for any occasion!

 What is a pork rib chop?

-Pork rib chops, also known as rib end cut, pork ribeye, or pork chop end cut, come from the lower loin section of the pig.
-They are one of the best pork chops you can buy.
+Pork rib chops, also known as rib end cuts, pork ribeyes, or pork chop end cuts, come from the lower loin section of the animal.
+They are considered to be among the best pork chops money can buy, especially the thick ones.

-Rib chops contain a bone that runs alongside the eye of lean loin meat that includes a layer of fat on the outside.
-This fat extends up and sometimes around the outer portion of the chop.
-Depending on where these chops are processed, the bone piece will either jut out from the chop, resembling a bone-in ribeye steak, or cut shorter, giving them a compact appearance.
+This chop contains a bone that runs alongside the meat and includes a layer of fat that extends up and sometimes around the outer portion of the chop.
+Depending on processing techniques, the bone piece will either extend out from the chop, resembling a bone-in ribeye steak, or they are trimmed into a shorter compact shape.

-These chops are great candidates for hot and fast cooking, like grilling or sear roasting on the oven.
-Because rib chops are mild in flavor, they lend themselves well to simple seasonings or more complex flavor profiles, like those offered by the glaze used in our brown sugar-balsamic pork chop recipe.
-It’s always a good idea to brine pork, and that includes pork chops.
+These chops are excellent for hot and fast cooking like grilling or sear roasting in the oven.
+Due to their mild flavor, rib chops pair well with simple seasonings or more complex flavors, like the glaze used in this brown sugar-balsamic pork chop recipe.

 - Please see the recipe card below for in-depth recipe instructions.